box-community/sample-document-skills/README.md

 These are community created Box Skills samples for processing **document files** on Box.

+* [Rossum invoice intelligence](sample-document-skills) - Uses the [Rossum](https://rossum.ai/) API to automatically extract data from invoices and attach them to your files as metadata.

 ## What are Box Skills?

 Visit the [developer documentation](https://developer.box.com/docs/box-skills) for complete information on Box Skills, the kind of Preview Cards you can create for showing metadata, as well as a visual instructions on configuring your code for deployment.